dwaltz/AppDevTest/README.md

 3. Clone AppDevTest project
     * `git clone https://github.com/dwaltz/AppDevTest.git`
 4. Switch into the folder you just cloned and run `npm install`
-5. Start the local app server by running this command 'node app'
+5. Start the local app server by running this command `node app`
 6. Server will be running on port 6000.
-Access this port and your application through 'localhost:6000/' in your browser
+Access this port and your application through `localhost:6000/` in your browser
 7. All client files will be located in the public directory, modify and add files as needed for your application.